abeerashahidawan/CSA-project/README.md

 # CSA-project
 This repository is designated for our end-of-semester project in the "Computer Systems and Architecture" course.
-The focus of this project is on interfacing the OV7670 camera module with the Basys 2 FPGA.
+The focus of this project is on interfacing the OV7670 camera module with the Nexus 3 Spartan 6 FPGA.
 <br>
 Authors:
 <br>